-In adults, if seizure control is established with divided doses of three 100 mg extended phenytoin sodium capsules, USP daily, once-a-day dosage with 300 mg of extended phenytoin sodium capsules may be considered.
-Studies comparing divided doses of 300 mg with a single daily dose of this quantity indicated absorption, peak plasma levels, biologic half-life, difference between peak and minimum values, and urinary recovery were equivalent.
+In adults, if seizure control is established with divided doses of three 100 mg extended phenytoin sodium capsules daily, once-a-day dosage with 300 mg of extended phenytoin sodium capsules may be considered.
+Studies comparing divided doses of 300 mg with a single daily dose of this quantity indicated absorption, peak serum levels, biologic half-life, difference between peak and minimum values, and urinary recovery were equivalent.
 Once-a-day dosage offers a convenience to the individual patient or to nursing personnel for institutionalized patients and is intended to be used only for patients requiring this amount of drug daily.
 A major problem in motivating noncompliant patients may also be lessened when the patient can take this drug once a day.
 However, patients should be cautioned not to miss a dose, inadvertently.

 Only extended phenytoin sodium capsules are recommended for once-a-day dosing.
 Inherent differences in dissolution characteristics and resultant absorption rates of phenytoin due to different manufacturing procedures and/or dosage forms preclude such recommendation for other phenytoin products.
 When a change in the dosage form or brand is prescribed, careful monitoring of phenytoin serum levels should be carried out.

 Some authorities have advocated use of an oral loading dose of phenytoin in adults who require rapid steady-state serum levels and where intravenous administration is not desirable.
 This dosing regimen should be reserved for patients in a clinic or hospital setting where phenytoin serum levels can be closely monitored.
 Patients with a history of renal or liver disease should not receive the oral loading regimen.

 Initially, one gram of extended phenytoin sodium capsules are divided into three doses (400 mg, 300 mg, 300 mg) and administered at two-hour intervals.